Selecting Appropriate Fundraising Activities

 Forms and information on how to conduct a legal raffle can be obtained by visiting the California Attorney General’s website.
 (See https://oag.ca.gov/charities/raffles Section 320.5 Gambling: Charitable Raffles.)

-A completed registration form and registration fee must be submitted by September 1 of each year (September 1 through August 31) during which a raffle is expected to be conducted.
-A Nonprofit Raffle Report must be completed for raffles conducted during a reporting year (September 1 through August 31).
-Reports are due on or before October 1 (California Penal Code section 320.5).
+A completed registration form and registration fee must be submitted at least 60 days prior to when the raffle is expected to be conducted.
+A Nonprofit Raffle Report must be completed for raffles conducted during a reporting year (January 1 through December 31).
+Reports are due on or before February 1 (California Penal Code section 320.5).
 Once registered, the Attorney General’s office requires re-registration annually.
+The PTA must be current, and must have been in existence for at least one year, with the Attorney General’s Registry of Charities and Fundraisers in order to be eligible to conduct a raffle.

 Raffles may include but are not limited to raffles, donation drawings, ducky derby and cow chip bingo.
 Fifty-fifty (50-50) raffles are illegal.